The Cybersecurity Maturity Model Certification references “FCI”. What is this abbreviation?

 - Networks used by the above systems.

-These systems in your company probably have FCI and should be included in the scope of a CMMC level 1 and level 2 audit.
+These systems in your company probably have FCI and should start to identify scope for CMMC level 1 and level 2 audit.

 What about secondary FCI data?
 When the content is originally from the government, but it has been restated internally?